End of an era: Germany’s Merkel bows out after 16 years | Federal News Network

 Over the next 16 years, she was credited with raising Germany’s profile and influence, working to hold a fractious European Union together, managing a string of crises and being a role model for women.

-Now that near-record tenure is ending with her leaving office at age 67 to praise from abroad and enduring popularity at home.
-Her designated successor, Olaf Scholz, is expected to take office Wednesday.
+Now that near-record tenure has ended with her leaving office at age 67 to praise from abroad and enduring popularity at home.
+Her successor, OIaf Scholz, took office on Wednesday.

 Merkel, a former scientist who grew up in communist East Germany, is bowing out about a week short of the record for longevity held by her one-time mentor, Helmut Kohl, who reunited Germany during his 1982-1998 tenure.